KenKundert/avendesora/doc/overview.rst

     passcode: wigwam mistrust afflict refit

-To show the login credentials *Avendesora* looks for candidate usernames (username, email) and candidate passcodes (passcode, password, passphrase).
+To show the login credentials *Avendesora* looks for candidate usernames (username, email) and candidate passcodes (passcode, password, passphrase), though you can specify exactly which fields are used by adding a *credentials* field in the account.

 .. index::